kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 | `f0e1` | Brands | `linkedin-in` | <i class="fa-brands fa-linkedin-in"></i> |  |
 | `f09b` | Brands | `github` | <i class="fa-brands fa-github"></i> |  |

+The column headed `Icons` was generated by the `<i class="fa-... fa-..."></i>` code while that labelled `Glyphs` contained the relevant glyph directly copied from the popup.

-The mobile phone icon that was in the free version only featured the `Solid` version, whereas the envelope icon was available in `Regular` and `Solid` as well.
-[Check this]
+Note that the mobile phone icon available in the free version was only from the `Solid` set, whereas the envelope icon was available in both the `Regular` and `Solid` sets.

- The icon colour was set by this CSS fragment:
+The icon colour was set by this CSS fragment, and applies only to the `Icons` column:

 ```css
 .fa-envelope, .fa-mobile-screen-button, .fa-linkedin-in, .fa-github {